Camp Zama volunteers plant (sunflower) seeds of friendship with neighboring Zama City

-Camp Zama and Zama volunteers pose for a group photo after planting sunflower seeds June 15 in Yotsuya, Zama.
-In two months, the seeds will grow to be the tall, bright, yellow symbol of the city — just in time for Zama’s annual Sunflower Festival.
+ZAMA, Japan – Volunteers from Camp Zama planted sunflower seeds here June 15 that in two months will grow to be the tall, bright, yellow symbol of the U.S. installation’s neighboring city.

+The volunteers sowed some of the 550,000 sunflowers, which are scheduled to bloom in August — just in time for Zama’s annual Sunflower Festival held in nearby Yotsuya.

+Sgt.
+Jefferson Moreira, assigned to U.S. Army Medical Department Activity – Japan, returned to volunteer at the event for the second year in a row with his son, Genesis.
+He said the two of them were eager to support the festival and city again and that he is appreciative of opportunities to get involved with their host-nation neighbors.

 |Date Taken: